stdm/ZHAW_deep_voice/README.md

   - -plot Specify to plot the results of the chosen network.
 If network is 'all', all results will be displayed in one single plot
   - -clear Clear the folder in experiments
   - -debug Set the logging level of Tensorflow to Debug
+  - -best Just the best results of the networks will be used in -plot
+  - -val# specify which speaker number you want to use (40, 60, 80) to test the networks

 As an example, you want to train, and test but not plot the network pairwise_lstm. you would call:
 > controller.py -n pairwise_lstm -train -test